 All faculty, except for the National Honor Society sponsor, will rate applicants in Leadership, Character, and Service on a 1-4 scale, 1 being the lowest and 4 being the highest.
 All faculty members will also be given a definition sheet on Leadership and Character to aid in evaluating those areas while having access to applicant-completed forms to assess the area of Service better.
 All scoring should be free of hearsay and rumor.
 A faculty selection committee will then meet to compile results and make the final decision.
 Leadership, Character, and Service areas must maintain a threshold of 3.0 on a 4-point scale for the applicant to be considered.
-If an applicant receives a 1.5 in the area of Character but a 3.5 in the area of Service, then the applicant cannot be considered, as the area of Character fell below the 3.0 limit.
+If an applicant receives a 1.5 in the area of Character fell below the 3.0 limit.
 This type of scoring is necessary and relevant because a student of the National Honor Society must exhibit strengths in all areas.